TEFL Toulouse FAQ

 14Where is the training centre?
 How do I get there?
 Does it have parking?

 TEFL Toulouse is located in the most beautiful part of Toulouse, near the Grand Rond and opposite the Jardin des plantes in the centre.
 Please see this map for the exact location.
-Both Ryanair and EasyJet offer incredibly cheap flights to Toulouse from all over Europe.
+Both Ryanair and EasyJet offer cheap flights to Toulouse from all over Europe.
 Once in Toulouse, several buses go right past the training centre, and the metro and tram stops are no more than 10 minutes walk away.
-Free parking spots can often be found about 10 minutes walk away across the canal – otherwise you can probably park right in front of the school – at a price!
-We can sometimes rent you a parking place for a small fee for the month – just contact us!
+Free parking spots can often be found about 10 minutes walk away across the canal.
+You can park right outside at an hourly rate.

 Oh and we probably have a few bicycles in the cellar to lend you!